yeebenja/dotfiles/README.md

 ```

 ## Fonts
-Make sure to install fonts. fonts are in .config/nvim/fonts/
+If you want to install custom fonts, make sure to install them.
+Fonts are in .config/nvim/fonts/

 ## DS_Store Being Annoying?
 ```bash